 Now, let’s take a look at the phones that made the cut!

 The Jitterbug Flip2 is an excellent device for seniors who want advanced features that are still simple to use, along with robust health and safety features.
-The Jitterbug Flip2 operates on Lively’s network with various plan options to mix and match minutes and texts, along with one of their optional Health and Safety packages.
+The phone operates on Lively’s network with various plan options that all offer unlimited talk, text, along with various health and safety features.
+If you need help picking up the right phone for your needs and budget, visit cell phone buyer’s guide to learn more.

 For a closer look at the Jitterbug Flip2, check out our latest Lively review.

 Similar to the Alcatel GO FLIP 3, the Snapfon ezFlip 4G provides a high visibility big button design with added features, such as internet access and a touchscreen.
-The ezFlip 4G sets itself apart with its built-in, advanced medical alert features, like fall detection and a built-in siren.
+The ezFlip 4G sets itself apart with its built-in, advanced medical alert features, like fall detection, and a built-in siren.

 For more information on Snapfon, you can head over to our list of this year’s top cell phones for seniors.